Skip to content

 This profile is designed for local use:

-1. Aionis runs in standalone Docker.
+1. Aionis runs as Lite or standalone Docker

-2. Codex runs on the host.
+2. Codex runs on the host

-3. the MCP client starts the built-in Dev MCP through the host launcher.
+3. the MCP client starts the built-in Dev MCP through the host launcher

-4. the local wrapper coordinates session start, step recording, and session end.
+4. the local wrapper coordinates session start, step recording, and session end

 This is a productized local workflow, not a remote multi-tenant MCP gateway.